ChrisHardie/civicrm-slack-notifications/README.md

 ## Getting Started

-You may need to do a `composer install` to get required librarires in place.
+You may need to do a `composer install` to get required libraries in place.

 Follow [Slack's documentation to set up an Incoming Webhook](https://slack.com/help/articles/115005265063-Incoming-webhooks-for-Slack) and get the URL.